-Implementation of this property-related fee for water service is being conducted in accordance with provisions of Proposition 218, as reflected in Article XIII D of the California Constitution and Sections 53750 through 53756 of California Government

-Code.
-These constitutional and statutory provisions establish mandatory procedures that local agencies must follow prior to enacting fees.
+Implementation of this property-related fee for water service is being conducted in accordance with provisions of Proposition 218, as reflected in Article XIII D of the California Constitution and Sections 53750 through 53756 of California Government Code.
+These constitutional and statutory provisions establish a number of mandatory procedures that local agencies must follow prior to enacting fees.